-The Canon EOS 1300D (called Canon T6 in some regions) and the Pentax K-1 are two digital cameras that were announced, respectively, in March 2016 and February 2016.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Pentax K-1 are two digital cameras that were revealed to the public, respectively, in March 2016 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a full frame (K-1) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Pentax provides 36.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Pentax provides 36.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Pentax K-1

 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Pentax K-1.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 is notably larger (16 percent) than the Canon 1300D.
 Moreover, the K-1 is substantially heavier (108 percent) than the 1300D.
 It is noteworthy in this context that the K-1 is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.